Table of Contents

 Office 365 Groups can be created from:

 - Outlook on the web

 Which tool you choose to start from depends on what kind of group you’re working with.
 For example, most will tend to start from Outlook when creating a Group organised around email and calendar.
 If the Group is for company wide communication you would tend to start with Yammer.
 For chat-based collaboration start your Group from Microsoft Teams.

 When creating a group where you can collaborate with your teammates you need to decide if you want it to be a private group or a public group.
 Content in a public group can be seen by anybody in your organisation and anybody in your organisation is able to join the group.
 Whereas content in a private group can only be seen by the members of the group and people who want to join a private group have to be approved by a group owner.

 Neither public groups nor private groups can be seen or accessed by people outside of your organisation unless those people have been specifically invited as guests.

 Office 365 Groups lets you and your team collaborate with people from outside your organisation by granting them access to group conversations, files, calendar invitations and the group notebook.
 Access can be granted to a guest—for example, a partner, vendor, supplier, or consultant—by any group owner.

 People using Office 365 Groups can use Outlook on the web or Outlook for Windows to add and manage guests in their Office 365 groups.
 Guests can have any email address, and their email account can be a work, personal, or school account.

-All of the guest member’s interactions occur through their email inbox.
-They can’t access the group site but can receive calendar invitations, participate in email conversations, and, if the admin has turned on the setting, they can open shared files using a link or attachment.
+The guest member’s interactions all occur through their email inbox.
+They can’t access the group site but can receive calendar invitations, participate in email conversations and, if the admin has turned on the setting, they can open shared files using a link or attachment.